 It is the end of August, and students return to college and university campuses with high hopes and expectations for the future.
-This rite of passage carries a host of emotions, from nervousness to excitement for all college students.
+This rite of passage carries a host of emotions, from nervousness to excitement for all college students and DSO.

-What if an international student doesn’t arrive on campus?
+What to do as a DSO if an international student doesn’t arrive on campus?

 DSOs must first and foremost make sure their student arrives on campus once they have received the I-20 stamp on their student visa.